 - Community Volunteer Health Leader: Susan Dawson, Central Texas Breast Health Coalition.
 Founder and executive director of E3 Alliance, Dawson was recognized for her dedication to helping uninsured breast cancer patients gain access to cancer care and her leadership of the Central Texas Breast Health Coalition.

-- Transformational Health Leader: Rhonda Mudhenk, J.D., MPH, Lone Star Circle of Care.
-Mudhenk was recognized for her innovative methods of advancing health care and for the value she puts on collaboration across the community.
+- Transformational Health Leader: Rhonda Mundhenk, J.D., MPH, Lone Star Circle of Care.
+Mundhenk was recognized for her innovative methods of advancing health care and for the value she puts on collaboration across the community.

 - Public Service Health Leader: Sen. Kirk Watson, Texas State Senate.
 Recognized for his continuing leadership in health in Texas, including advancing support for Austin State Hospital’s Brain Health Redesign.